 Sakura-Zuke: Japanese Pickled Cherry Blossoms

-As with other countries, there is a wide range of pickles products in Japan.
-Among those, especially pickled Ume plums “Umeboshi (梅干し)” is well recognized in the world.
+As with other countries, Japan has a wide range of pickles products.
+Among those, especially pickled Ume plums, “Umeboshi (梅干し)” is well recognized overseas.

-With beautiful white or pink blossoms, “Ume (梅)” is one of the trees that represent Japan’s winter season, but I think the tree most loved by Japanese people is the cherry tree “Sakura (桜)”.
+With beautiful white/pink blossoms, “Ume (梅)” is one of the trees that represent Japan’s winter season, but I think the plant most loved by Japanese people is the cherry tree “Sakura (桜)”.

-As a matter of fact, while most of us Japanese annually enjoy cherry blossom viewing in springtime, not so many Japanese go to see Ume blossoms during the winter season.
+As a matter of fact, while most Japanese annually enjoy cherry blossom viewing in springtime, not so many people go to see Ume blossoms during the winter season.